Tibaalgburi/IDS2024F/quiz/quiz 5/README.md

 14. Variables holding qualitative data are factors, and the different categories are called levels.
 15. Continuous and Discrete. ???
 16. They are called factors.
+17. Ordered- Day.
+Unordered- Location.
-17. 1) colors to distinguish categories, 2) colors to represent data values (sequential), 3)colors to represent data values(diverging), 4) color as a tool to highlight.
+18. 1) colors to distinguish categories, 2) colors to represent data values (sequential), 3)colors to represent data values(diverging), 4) color as a tool to highlight.
-18.
+19. Rotating a pie into the third dimension makes pie slices in the front appear larger than they really are and pie slices in the back appear smaller.
+Also, because the 3D perspective makes the plot difficult to read when it is showing morality rates.
+20.